Xetibo/ReSet-Doc/sections/Prelude.typ

     img("virtual_memory.png", width: 80%, extension: "figures"), caption: [Virtual to physical memory mapping], )<virtual_to_physical>

-Loading a shared library can either be done immediate, meaning all functions of a library are loaded on startup, or the library functionality can be loaded lazily.
+Loading a shared library can either be done immediately, meaning all functions of a library are loaded on startup, or the library functionality can be loaded lazily.
 Lazy functions will only be loaded into memory when they are called.